gabxcos/reactmap/README.md

 All the locations are also shown as markers on a map, loaded with the `Google Maps API` through the `react-google-maps` library (see Credits).
 Clicking on either a menu item or a map marker will highlight them (respectively, with a style change or an animation) and popup an infoWindow on the map, with an excerpt on the location taken from `Wikipedia` (italian version) with fetch requests.

-## How to test
+## How to run
-This app can be easily tested in 3 steps:
+To install the app you simply need to:
 1. Clone this repository on your machine, open the terminal and `cd` into its folder
 2. run `npm install`
+Then to run it, you have two options:

+- Development Mode:
-3. run `npm start`
+		- run `npm start`

-The app will be available on your browser at address `localhost:3000`
+		- The app will be available on your browser at address `localhost:3000`
+- Production Mode:
+		- run `npm run deploy`
+		- The app will be available on your browser at address `localhost:5000`

 ## Components structure
 The following tree structure is a preview of the parent-children relations for the React components